kirenariyu/jPrintable/README.md

 ## Running the Sample Website

-This repository contains a sample website to give demo to user who will use the jTrint plugin.
+This repository contains a sample website to give demo to user who will use the jPrintable plugin.
 Other files, used framework and plugins in the demo are not required this plugin to run.

 ## Issues, Feedbacks and Suggestions